 After completing a bachelor’s degree in finance, you are qualified to pursue a master’s degree in finance.
 This degree takes two years to complete and expands upon the fundamentals of finance by focusing on specialized areas of finance.

 If you really want an advantage on your competition in the finance job market, a master's degree in finance will set you apart from your bachelor's degree counterparts.
 A master's degree in finance will better prepare you specific areas within the finance field such as trading, investments or risk management positions.

 Doctorate Degree in Finance

 A doctorate degree in finance allows you to become a financial researcher and/or financial instructor, as well as allow you to be qualified for almost any position in the financial world.
 A doctorate degree in finance takes an additional four to five years to complete, after obtaining your bachelor's and master's degrees.
 Most doctorate degree graduates in finance will continue on to make an annual salary of over $180,000 in the professional world.

 Why Get a Doctorate Degree in Finance:

-If you are seeking a instructional or research based position in finance, a doctorate degree in finance will best serve you.
+If you are seeking an instructional or research-based position in finance, a doctorate degree in finance will best serve you.
 While you will be prepared for any role within the finance field, many who choose to pursue a doctorate degree in finance are interested in selective research or instructional roles.